galiya/ML-Tutorial-Codemash2019/README.md

 3. Once installation is successful, try running your first Python as described [here](http://docs.anaconda.com/anaconda/user-guide/getting-started/)

-4. For tutorials we expect you to use either an editor or Jupyter Notebook environment (as described in step 3)
+4. For tutorials we expect you to use either an editor, such as [PyCharm](https://www.jetbrains.com/pycharm/download/ ) or Jupyter Notebook environment (as described in step 3)